mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 authentication or delivery servers if these have to collaborate to provide a client with some kind of information.

-Additionally, the MLS threat model considers possible compromissions of both Clients and the Authentication (AS) or Delivery (DS) services.
-In these case the protocol provide resilience against multiple scenarios described in the following sections.
-Typically, the Delivery Service (DS) will not be able to inject messages in the group conversation or compromise the identity of the group members.
-Depending on the level of trust given by the group to the DS, the MLS protocol will provide the group, the AS and the DS with specific sets of security properties.
-Different scenarios are considered in this architecture document and are described in subsequent sections of this
-document:

-1. Client compromise: the client actively forwards secret keys, messages, group membership or metadata to the adversary (this dishonest client scenario is the only case able to defeat completely the security properties provided by MLS).
-Specific client keys, long term key or messages might be compromised, in this scenarios MLS will provide limited security.

-2. Delivery Service (DS) compromise: the initial keying material delivery can provide wrong or adversarial keys the client (Untrusted DS).
-   The DS can provide previously correct initial keys that may not be up to date anymore when multiple DS are involved (Trusted DS).
-   Reliability of in-order delivery or message delivery all-together might be compromised for multiple reasons such as networking failure, active network attacks, replay attacks...
-Additionally, there is a scenario where a compromised DS could potentially leak group membership if it has this knowledge (Untrusted and Trusted DS).

-3. Authentication service (AS) compromise: a compromised AS could provide incorrect or adversarial identities to clients.
-As a result, a malicious AS could.
-If there are no mechanisms to verify the authenticity of the provided keys (e.g., via out-of-band communication between group members or keeping the AS service in check using techniques like key transparency), then MLS will only provide limited security against a compromised AS.

-[[BB.]
-Relocate this !]
-Note that while MLS provides some level of security resilience against compromised Clients, the maximum security level requires the endpoints to connect to the messaging service on a regular basis and to use compliant implementations in order to realize security operations such as deleting intermediate cryptographic keys.
+### Delivery Service Compromise

+MLS is intended to provide strong guarantees in the face of compromise of the DS.
+Even a totally compromised DS should not be able to read messages or inject messages that will be acceptable to legitimate Clients.
+It should also not be able to undetectable remove or reorder messages.

+However, a DS can mount a variety of DoS attacks on the system, including total DoS attacks (where it simply refuses to forward any messages) and partial DoS attacks (where it refuses to forward messages to and from specific Clients).
+As noted in
+{{delivery-guarantees}}, these attacks are only partially detectable by clients.
+Ultimately, failure of the DS to provide reasonable service must be dealt with as a customer service matter, not via technology.

+Because the DS is responsible for providing initial keying material to Clients, it can provide stale keys.
+This doesn't inherently lead to compromise of the message stream, but does allow it to attack forward security to a limited extent.
+This threat can be mitigated by having initial keys expire.

+### Authentication Service Compromise

+A compromised AS is a more serious matter, as the AS can provide incorrect or adversarial identities to clients.
+As noted in
+{{authentication-service}}, mitigating this form of attack requires some sort of transparency/logging mechanism.
+Absent such a mechanism, MLS will only provide limited security against a compromised AS.

+### Client Service Compromise

+In general, MLS only provides limited protection against compromised Clients.
+If the Client is compromised, then the attacker will obviously be able to decrypt any messages for groups in which the Client is a member.
+It will also be able to send messages impersonating the Client.

+MLS does attempt to provide some security in the face of client compromise.
+Specifically:

+* Forward security and Post-compromise security {{fs-and-pcs}}.
+* Clients should not be able to send messages to groups which appear to be from other Clients {{message-secrecy-authentication}}

 # System Requirements

 As the MLS protocol provides an important service to users, its functional safety and security are very important parts of the protocol design.
-Specifically, MLS is designed to be as resilient as possible against adversarial interaction and (where possible) Denial of Service (DOS) attacks.
+Specifically, MLS is designed to be as resilient as possible against adversarial interaction and (where possible) Denial of Service (DoS) attacks.

 ## Functional Requirements